macthecadillac/vimdo/README.md

 Aside from `cmd`, you can include any valid configuration keys in the dictionary and these will have precedence over the global/file type configurations.

+One extra key that is not available as a configuration key is `callback`:

+  - `callback`: `string` Name of the callback function.
+The callback function takes a list of strings as its only argument.

 Instead of being specific file types, the first level keys could optionally be a wildcard, in this case `*` that serves as a catch-all, and all its commands will be available for all file types.
 Notice that file type specific commands will